Suspect in deaths of Idaho students arrested in Pennsylvania - Local News 8

 Fears of a repeat attack prompted nearly half of the University of Idaho students to switch to online classes for the remainder of the semester, abandoning dorms and apartments in the normally bucolic town for the perceived safety of their hometowns.
 Safety concerns also had the university hiring an additional security firm to escort students across campus and the Idaho State Police sending troopers to help patrol the city’s streets.

-Monroe County is located in eastern Pennsylvania in the Pocono Mountains.
+Kohberger was arrested in Monroe County, located in eastern Pennsylvania in the Pocono Mountains.
 The county seat, Stroudsburg, is about 100 miles (161 kilometers) north of Philadelphia.